BrGory/sar_drift_output/README.md

 ## Project Overview

-This project provides a tool to convert SAR drift data into:
+This project converts daily SAR-derived sea ice drift data into GIS-ready formats:
-- `.gpkg` (GeoPackage) files for visualization in GIS tools like QGIS
-- `.nc` (NetCDF) files for scientific analysis and compliance with metadata standards

-It supports Polar Stereographic projection (EPSG:3413) and includes metadata injection from CDL templates using `ncgen`.
+- **GeoPackage (`.gpkg`)**: Contains point and line geometries representing ice drift observations.
+- **NetCDF (`.nc`)**: CF/ACDD-compliant output including spatial grid of drift vectors (`dx`, `dy`), speed, and bearing.
+- **PNG Plot (`.png`)**: High-resolution plot showing the SAR backscatter image with drift vectors and an overview map of the Arctic region.

+The tool supports data visualization in QGIS and other NetCDF/GIS software, and it aligns SAR imagery with derived vector data using EPSG:3413 (NSIDC Sea Ice Polar Stereographic North).

 ---